 Moving to a product-first mindset requires speed and agility, but doesn’t start with technology.
 Instead, technology is an enabler of products and processes — not the other way around.

-Insurance companies need to approach a focus on products intentionally, through three important steps.
+Insurance providers need to approach a focus on products intentionally through three important steps.